Enhanced performance in quasi-isodynamic max-$J$ stellarators with a turbulent particle pinch

 Using the GX \cite{Mandell24} code, we perform electrostatic turbulence simulations, assuming equal temperatures and gradients for ions and electrons, at five different radial locations, for different values of $a/L_T$, in order to construct a transport model for $\hat{Q}_\mathrm{tot} = q_\mathrm{tot}^\mathrm{GK}/Q_{\mathrm{GB, i}}$, where $q_\mathrm{tot}^\mathrm{GK} = \sum_\sigma \langle Q_\sigma^\mathrm{GK}\cdot\boldsymbol{\nabla} r \rangle$, $r = a \rho$ and $Q_\mathrm{GB,i} = \rho_i^2 c_s n T/a^2$, with $\rho_i$ the ion Larmor radius, $c_s$ the sound speed and $a$ the minor radius.
 The transport equations are then solved for $T$ and $n$ using this model.
 This approach has the advantage of allowing efficient exploration of different operation scenarios \citep{Warmer_2018, Beurskens_2021}, as compared with coupling a gyrokinetic solver directly to a transport solver for each scenario separately \citep{qian-2022-t3d, navarro-2023-gene-tango}.

 The results of the gyrokinetic simulations are shown in Figure \ref{fig:heat-fluxes}.
 Values of $\eta_\mathrm{crit}$ for the Stellaris configuration (not plotted) are found to be in the range of $4$ to $5$ across the plasma radius, similar to observed values of $\eta$ in pure electron-cyclotron heated discharges of W7-X. For this reason, we compare the heat fluxes of Stellaris against those of W7-X assuming experimentally motivated values of $\eta = \eta_\mathrm{exp}(\rho)$.
 For SQuID-$\tau$, however, values of $\eta_\mathrm{crit}$ are in the range of $2.5-3$, which is closer to values of $\eta$ found in W7-X under higher performance scenarios, and we therefore compare its transport against W7-X simulations using $\eta = \eta_\mathrm{crit} \sim 2$.
+This lower value of $\eta_\mathrm{crit}$, and therefore higher $a/L_n$, helps to explain the lower total transport of W7-X in this comparison.

 It is the size of $\eta_\mathrm{crit}$ that we use to characterize the strength of the turbulent pinch, {\em i.e.} the lower its value, the stronger the pinch.
 Figure \ref{fig:heat-fluxes} shows a significant reduction of the heat transport (sum of electron and ion thermal fluxes) in SQuID-$\tau$ as compared to Stellaris, for equal temperature gradient $a/L_T$, which relies on the peaked density gradients in SQuID-$\tau$, showing the benefit of the particle pinch optimization of SQuID-$\tau$.